FelipeKoga/fleet-management/README.md

 - **User Management**: Manage organizational users with the ability to create new accounts.

 ## Academic Context
-This project was developed as part of a thesis for the Systems Analysis and Development course.
 The dissertation associated with this project can be found here: [Dissertation Link](https://repositorio.utfpr.edu.br/jspui/bitstream/1/26456/1/sistemageolocalizacaoservicostransporte.pdf).

 ## Project Status
-Note: This project was developed for academic purposes and is not currently maintained.
+Note: This project was developed for academic purposes and is not **currently maintained**.
+However, there are plans to resume this project in the future, utilizing the latest technologies.

 ## Technologies
 - **Android App**:
   - Room Database
   - Retrofit
   - Scarlet
-  - Maps SDK
   - RxJava
   - Dagger 2
   - Firebase Messaging